 Hi!
-My name is Kim Casimbon and I am a graduate student in the Master of Education in Human Development program with the University of Maryland, College Park at the Universities at Shady Grove campus (USG).
+My name is Kim Casimbon and I am currently in my last year in the Master of Education in Human Development program with the University of Maryland, College Park at the Universities at Shady Grove campus (USG).
 I was born in the Philippines and migrated to the United States when I was 10-years-old.
-I lived in Washington DC until 2005 and moved to Maryland when I was 14-years-old.
+I lived in Washington DC until 2005 and moved to Maryland when I was 14-year-old.
 I graduated from Richard Montgomery High School and went straight to Montgomery College (MC) after graduation.

 As a first generation college student, I struggled to navigate college.
 However, I was fortunate to have met an MC professor who taught me about USG and the transfer process.
 When I found out that the University of Maryland, Baltimore County (UMBC) offered a psychology program, I immediately started planning the courses that I needed to take in order to graduate with my Associates degree and meet UMBC’s admissions requirements.